 Eskom Specialisation Centre in Plant Asset Management

-In 2012 Eskom established the Eskom Power Plant Engineering Institute (EPPEI) to produce highly skilled engineers at post-graduate level within eight broad specialization areas at universities in South Africa.
-The University of Pretoria was identified for the establishment of such a specialization centre in plant asset management.
+In 2012 Eskom established the Eskom Power Plant Engineering Institute (EPPEI) to produce highly skilled engineers at a post-graduate level within eight broad specialization areas at universities in South Africa.
+The Department of Mechanical and Aeronautical Engineering at the University of Pretoria was identified for the establishment of such a specialization centre in plant asset management.
 This contract was renewed in 2017 for a five year period ending 2021.

 For more information about the EPPEI programme, see: http://www.eppei.co.za/

 The centre at UP is responsible to develop and present a range of post-graduate courses in the general field of asset integrity management.
 These courses form part of a larger Post-Graduate Qualifications programme and allow articulation between participating universities.

 More details about the post-graduate course programme at UP can be found at http://www.up.ac.za/en/mechanical-and-aeronautical-engineering/article/48458/postgraduate

 EPPEI is also responsible for a very active and vibrant research programme in aspects of plant integrity management in the power engineering environment.

 The current main EPPEI research thrusts are:

 - The development of materials models for power plant engineering applications

 - Dynamic optical measurement techniques for power plant engineering applications